chaoss/wg-evolution/metrics/issues-first-time-opened.md

-# Open Issues New Contributors
+# New Constributors of Issues

 ## 1. Description
 What is the number of persons opening an issue for the first time?